 The signals are oversampled by a factor of two.
 Therefore, half of the symbols are in the transition state between QPSK symbols.

 The following figure shows the constellation plot of the frozen conjugated matched filter output.
-During the entire course of simulation, the signals group on the negative side of the vertical axis.
-This grouping indicates that a phase ambiguity issue does occur in this example, and the additional phase shift is -90 degree.
-To compensate for this undesired phase shift and resolve the phase ambiguity issue, the constellation plots after Timing Recovery should rotate 90 degree clockwise.
+During the entire course of simulation, the signals group on the positive side of the horizontal axis.
+This grouping indicates that there are no phase ambiguity issues in this example.
+If compensation was required for an undesired phase shift in order to resolve the phase ambiguity issue, the constellation plots after Timing Recovery would be rotated.

 Pipeline registers (shown in green) have been added throughout the model to make sure the HDLRx subsystem does not have a long critical path.
 The HDL code generated from the HDLRx subsystem was synthesized using Xilinx® ISE on a Virtex6 (xc6vlx75t) FPGA, and the circuit ran at about 145 MHz.